 - Small paint roller and tray

-To start, I gave the chairs a good cleaning with soap and water and left them to air dry.
+I then gave the chairs a good cleaning with soap and water and left them to air dry completely.

 Once dry, I placed them on top of old newspapers and began applying thin even coats of paint.
 Several coats of paint were required in order to get full coverage.
 I allowed enough time to dry in between coats and then flipped the chairs upside down and repeat on the undersides.